 - Scuba diving with soft contacts rarely causes any issues

-Prescription Mask for Scuba Diving
+Prescription Masks for Scuba Diving

-Your local PADI® Dive Center or Resort can help you choose a mask that accommodates prescription lenses and fits correctly.
+Your local PADI Dive Center or Resort can help you choose a mask that accommodates prescription lenses and fits correctly.
 They can also help ensure you get the right lenses.
 Two key things to note about prescription dive masks are:

 - Your prescription will determine the type of corrective lens you need